josh-mchugh/ui-template-demo/README.md

    1. [ ] Add latest npm fomantic to demo
    1. [ ] Remove npm fomantic from frontend build
    1. [ ] Move custom SCSS into fomantic demo site theme
    1. [ ] Process to move demo compiled CSS to frontend project
+1. [ ] Controller advice which toggles all components to be inverted